Ninedeadeyes/A-Grots-Life-2/README.md

 -Multiple Endings

--All graphics created using GraphicsGale and lospec.com/pixel-editor
+-All graphics created using GraphicsGale

 Had to change some of the code before converting to EXE file  (instead of quit() had to use sys.exit) hence why there are two python files
 (A grots life 2 is the original)